Abdullah Badruddin: Achievements

-In the times of his uncle the 47th Da'i al-Mutlaq Abdul Qadir Najmuddin when the enemies spread rumors that the 46th Da'i al-Mutlaq Mohammed Badruddin has not conferred nas upon his uncle, who had remained silent but later said that the fifth Da'i al-Mutlaq from him will answer his enemies.
-His uncle with the help of him and other learned members of the community began to travel extensively and impart teaching to the members of the community and explain to them the truth regarding the nas.
-Abdullah Badruddin with his knowledge and persuasive tact brought back many members of the Dawoodi Bohra sect who had been deceived by the enemies claims.
-By his irrefutable arguments he also strengthed the belief of the people who stood by his uncle.
+During the era of his uncle, the 47th Da'i al-Mutlaq Abdul Qadir Najmuddin, opponents alleged that the 46th Da'i al-Mutlaq, Mohammed Badruddin, had not conferred nas upon his uncle.
+His uncle reportedly remained silent on the matter before stating that the fifth Da'i al-Mutlaq after him would answer these claims.
+With the help of Abdullah Badruddin and other learned members of the community, his uncle travelled extensively to teach community members about the nas.
+Abdullah Badruddin is credited with bringing back members of the community who had left over these claims, and with reinforcing the belief of those who had remained.